 Lalaine (Lainey) Sevillano is a doctoral student at the Steve Hicks School of Social Work.
-She immigrated to the United States when she was three years old and grew up in Los Angeles.
-She obtained her MSW from California State University, Northridge in 2018 and earned her bachelor degree in psychology (with a minor in education) from the University of California, Los Angeles in 2007.
-Lainey is a California State University Sally Casanova Pre-Doctoral Scholar and Chancellor’s Incentive Doctoral Program Fellow.
+She obtained her Master of Social Work degree from California State University, Northridge in 2018 and earned her bachelor’s degree in psychology (with a minor in education) from the University of California, Los Angeles in 2007.
+Her scholarship is noteworthy as demonstrated by the numerous scholarships and awards she has received, including a University Continuing Fellowship for 2021-22.
+Lainey is also a California State University Sally Casanova Pre-Doctoral Scholar and a Chancellor’s Incentive Doctoral Program Fellow.

 Driven by her intersecting social identities as a Pilipinx woman, immigrant, and first generation college student, Lainey describes herself as scholar-leader-activist.
 As a scholar at the intersection of social work and education, her research aims to eradicate mental health and education disparities for minoritized students such as herself.
 Her work has been published in Children and Youth Services Review and Social Work Research.
 Currently, she is a co-Principal Investigator and Project Director of a seed grant funded by the University Vice Provost of Diversity investigating how pedagogical caring strategies can enhance a sense of belonging for students who hold multiple minoritized social identities.